 Information for school leavers

-We can’t tell you which course to choose – only you can decide that – but after browsing these pages and looking at the links you should be better placed to choose a university and course that suits you.
+We can’t tell you which course to choose or which route to go down – only you can decide that – but after browsing these pages and looking at the links you should be better placed to choose a university and course or scheme that suits you.

-As well as choosing the subject you want to study, there is also a choice of qualification.
+As well as choosing the subject you want to study, you may also want to think about the type of qualification.
 A full-time Bachelor of Science (BSc) is the most common route but it's not the best option for everyone.
-If you're not sure you want to commit to a full three- or four-year course there is the option of studying for a foundation degree (FdSci) or a Higher National Diploma (HND).
-Due to financial constraints or family commitments part-time study may work better for you.
+If you're not sure you want to commit to a full three- or four-year course, there is the option of studying for a foundation degree (FdSci) or a Higher National Diploma (HND).
+Due to financial constraints or other commitments, part-time study may work better for you.
 You’ll find more information on the different options below.

 Bachelor of Science